-Microsoft has released a preview version of Group Policy Templates that supports the new Microsoft Edge web browser based on Chromium.
-Group Policies are a great way to customize the behavior of an installed piece of software on Windows 10.
+Microsoft has released Group Policy Templates that support the new Microsoft Edge web browser based on Chromium.
+Group Policies are a great way to customize the behavior of an installed piece of software on Windows 11/10.
 It is mainly used by System Administrators to customize the configuration of computers.

 It is worth noting that these Group Policy Templates are only available in English (US version) and are not final.
 They will continuously be updated and modified to the most optimal version as the release is generally available.

 1] Downloading the latest release of the Group Policy Templates

 You can get the current latest release of the Group Policy Templates from the official Microsoft servers.
 Go here and click on the Download Policy template file button.